DanialArab/Python/Fundamentals, Data Structures, and Algorithms/Data Structures and Algorithms.md

 <a name="84"></a>
 ##### Intro

+Tree traversal is when we are going to visit every node in the tree and we want to take the values and put them in a list then will return that list.
+Tree traversal is more complicated compared to doing something like with a linked list b/c in a linked list it is just linear so to traverse it we just start at the beginning and go through the list but with the tree there are multiple ways to visit each node one approach is breadth first search another way is depth first search.
+We look at different ways of DFS in the followings.

 <a name="85"></a>
 ##### Breadth First Search (BFS)

 <a name="86"></a>
 ###### Intro

+We start at the top of the tree then we do the second row and then the third row and so on and so forth.
+We will create two lists: queue and results, results is the one that will be returned with all the nodes’ values in it.
+The queue is the one where we include the entire node meaning its value and its left and right.
+But in the results we are only storing the values and not the entire node.
+The loop only runs as long as we have items in the queue list like as long as the queue is empty it means that we have visited every item in the tree and the only thing left to do is to return the results list.

 <a name="87"></a>
 ###### Implementation

+The BFS is a method in our binary search tree we defined previously:

+       class Node:
+           def __init__(self, value):
+               self.value = value
+               self.left = None
+               self.right = None

+       class BinarySearchTree:
+           def __init__(self):
+               self.root = None

+           def insert(self, value):
+               new_node = Node(value)

+               if self.root is None:
+                   self.root = new_node
+                   return True

+               temp = self.root
+               while True:
+                   if new_node.value == temp.value:
+                       return False
+                   if new_node.value < temp.value:
+                       if temp.left is None:
+                           temp.left = new_node
+                           return True
+                       temp = temp.left
+                   else:
+                       if temp.right is None:
+                           temp.right = new_node
+                           return True
+                       temp = temp.right

+           def BFS(self):
+               current_node = self.root
+               queue = []
+               results = []
+               queue.append(current_node)

+               while len(queue) > 0:
+                   current_node = queue.pop(0)
+                   results.append(current_node.value)
+                   if current_node.left:
+                       queue.append(current_node.left)
+                   if current_node.right:
+                       queue.append(current_node.right)
+               return results

+       my_tree = BinarySearchTree()
+       my_tree.insert(47)
+       my_tree.insert(21)
+       my_tree.insert(76)
+       my_tree.insert(18)
+       my_tree.insert(27)
+       my_tree.insert(52)
+       my_tree.insert(82)
+       print(my_tree.BFS())

+      output:

+       [47, 21, 76, 18, 27, 52, 82]

 <a name="88"></a>
 ##### Depth First Search

+There are three types of depth first search: preorder, postorder, and inorder.

 <a name="89"></a>
 ###### PreOrder